This July 4, Don't Be Like These Dummies: How Not To Set Off Fireworks

 There were also eight deaths, including a father who died after lighting professional-grade fireworks, a child who was killed by an explosion caused by several sparklers inside a tube, and a young man who was killed after igniting fireworks while holding them in his hand.

-Watching mannequins blow up might be hilarious, but avoidable death and injury isn't funny.
+Watching mannequins blow up might be hilarious, but avoidable death and injury aren't funny.
 Here are the CPSC's full safety tips for how to use fireworks responsibly:

 Never allow young children to play with or ignite fireworks.